tierratechnologies/logmate.co.nz/content/policies/privacy.md

 ### Registration data

 When you sign up ("signup" ,"register", "create an account", "join") to be a User of the System, we may collect information we ask you for, like your full legal name, e-mail address, date of birth, password, drivers license and/or transport service license number/version/expiry and mobile phone number.
-We may store this information so that it can be used for the purposes explained in throughout this policy document.
+We may store this information so that it can be used for the purposes explained throughout this policy document.

 ### Usage & Logbook data